Agent Action BOM

 Source notes

-Use the BOM as the first assessment artifact.
+Use the BOM as the first workflow-mapping artifact.

-Clyra maps two to three repos or workflows and produces a redacted Agent Action BOM, action-control graph, and evidence pack your security and platform teams can review.
+Clyra maps selected repos or workflows and produces a redacted Agent Action BOM, graph, and evidence packet your engineering, platform, and security reviewers can use.